hashicorp/packer/website/source/docs/builders/docker.html.markdown

 * `image` (string) - The base image for the Docker container that will be started.
 This image will be pulled from the Docker registry if it doesn't already exist.

+Optional:

+* `pull` (bool) - If true, the configured image will be pulled using `docker pull` prior to use.
+Otherwise, it is assumed the image already exists and can be used.
+This defaults to true if not set.

 ## Dockerfiles